 Advanced product quality planning (APQP) is a framework of procedures and techniques used to develop products, particularly the automotive industry.
 It is a defined process for a product development system for automobile manufacturers and their suppliers.
 According to the Automotive Industry Action Group (AIAG), the purpose of APQP is "to produce a product quality plan which will support development of a product or service that will satisfy the customer."
 The process is described in the AIAG manual.

 Advanced product quality planning is a process developed in the late 1980s by a group of experts gathered from the US automobile manufacturers: Ford, GM and Chrysler.
 This group invested five years to analyze the then-current automotive development and production status in the US, Europe and especially in Japan.
 At the time, the success of the Japanese automotive companies was starting to be remarkable in the US market.
 APQP is utilized today by these three companies and some affiliates.
-Tier I suppliers are typically required to follow APQP procedures and techniques and are also typically required to be audited and registered to ISO/TS 16949.
+Tier I suppliers are typically required to follow APQP procedures and techniques and are also typically required to be audited and registered to ISO 16949.
 The APQP process is defined in the AIAG's APQP Manual, which is part of a series of interrelated documents that the AIAG controls and publishes.

 APQP serves as a guide in the development process and also as a standard way to share results between suppliers and automotive companies.